 Just complete and total silence.

-Amelie: Amelie follows suit in a modified way.
-She carefully stalks through the hall on all fours, not trusting her knees not to slam into the floors.
-It suits her just fine.
+Support: Amelie follows suit in a modified way.
+She carefully stalks through the hall on all fours.

 GM: The two progress through the gloomy, dust-lined corridor without apparent incident.

 Support: Amelie taps Em again and motions to him whether it’s okay to speak.

 Emmett: He shrugs, and mouths the words, Voice gone.

 He sits up and looks at her, each mouthed word accompanied by a gesture.
 Where.
 Can.
 I find you.